- Elgar original reference

 Chapter 1: A Brief History of Energy

-Roger Fouquet1 1 The Importance of History Energy has been fundamental to human survival and growth.
+1 A brief history of energy Roger Fouquet1 1 The Importance of History Energy has been fundamental to human survival and growth.
 At a basic level, the concentration of energy is the basis of life itself.
 For millions of years, animals have dedicated much of their lives to collecting sufficient energy in the form of food to survive.
 Success in this endeavour has enabled the human population to grow spectacularly over the last ten thousand years.
 The concentration of other (non-agricultural) forms of energy has allowed humankind to create increasingly elaborate surroundings and complex societies.
 More energy, more efficiently consumed provided greater amounts of heat, power, transport and light (Fouquet 2008).
 Most would agree that, overall, this has improved the population’s quality of life.
 Human economies – the production, exchange and consumption of goods and services – are driven by refinements in ways of capturing and harnessing energetic resources.
 The growth of economies has been closely linked with the availability, extraction, distribution and use of energy.
 Indeed, there is a close relationship between energy consumption and economic development (see, for instance, Judson et al. 1999).
 Thus, to study this relationship is to partially investigate the processes of economic growth and development, to identify the likely changes in energy requirements and to consider the possible environmental implications of energy usage.
 Due to a lack of statistical information, many economists trying to study this relationship have focused at a point-in-time picture of energy and GDP, using cross-sectional data.
-However, there have been many attempts to identify the crucial steps in...
+However, there have been many attempts...

 You are not authenticated to view the full text of this chapter or article.